Li Chengliang: Patronage

 Li Chengliang enjoyed the patronage and support of the Wanli Emperor (r.
 1572–1620) and his powerful Grand Secretary Zhang Juzheng (1525–1582), who controlled the Ming government during the first 10 years of the Wanli reign.
 Together, Zhang and the emperor granted Li and his sons "titles and responsibilities never before enjoyed by hereditary military officials."
 In addition to receiving stipends from the Ming capital, Li enhanced his wealth through "war booty, horse rustling in the borderlands, and coercive manipulation of prices in border markets."

 Descendants

 Of Li Chengliang's nine sons, Li Rusong, Li Rubai would rise to become "regional commanders" (zongbing 總兵) and "assistant regional commanders" (canjiang 參將) for the Ming.
-Li Rusong would eventually be executed by the Mongols, and Li Rubai committed suicide when he lost to Nurhaci.
+Li Rusong would eventually be executed by the Mongols, and Li Rubai committed suicide after the Battle of Sarhū, when he lost to Nurhaci.